What is an Afro-descendant nose?

 A wide nose often requires fracturing to narrow it and improve nasal aesthetics.
 The fracture does not reduce airflow, as it is performed in a high area, while airflow occurs mainly through the lower internal part.

-This can be performed to increase the length of the nose, supporting the tip and achieving a natural and harmonious result.
+This can be performed to increase the length of the nose, supporting the tip and achieving a natural, balanced result.
 Septal extension may be necessary depending on the type of case and helps define the tip.

-It is at this stage that the support of the tip is performed, excess alar tissue is removed, the knees are sutured, and alar cartilage is used at the tip.
-In other words, in the process of rhinoplasty on African American noses, a refinement of the tip is performed through sutures and grafts.
+It is at this stage that tip support is established, excess alar tissue is removed, the domes are sutured, and alar cartilage grafts are placed at the tip.
+In other words, in rhinoplasty for Afro-descendant noses, tip refinement is achieved through sutures and grafts.

 This is the part where the skin is closed, approaching the end of the surgery.